 - Take contemporaneous notes at all stages of review.

 - Try to spend equal time on each candidate.

-- If the short list pool looks materially different than the applicant pool, assess whether talented candidates were inadvertently overlooked.
+- If the short list pool looks materially different from the applicant pool, assess whether talented candidates were inadvertently overlooked.

 - Candidates are evaluating UO as well as being evaluated.
 Take steps to help them feel welcomed and valued.